 As a brief introduction, the Fourth Commandment is about rest and cultivating and maintaining the right perspective.
 It's about reflecting and recharging our spirit.
 It's about an ordered heart and an ordered life.
 Unfortunately, for many in the church today, the Sabbath provokes thoughts of petty rules and regulations that make no sense and that nobody understands.
 Those who want to be compliant may say, "Please!
+Please!
 Just tell me what I can and cannot do, and I'll obey it to the best of my ability!"
 There is so much confusion about what it means to keep the Sabbath day holy.

-However, when we begin to understand the Fourth Commandment, we see that God's commandments are truly lovable.
-We see both the beauty and wisdom of His law, and how beautiful and wise God is as the Law Giver.
-He has given us a gift-a pathway to a healthy life called the Sabbath.
-As we understand that God's law and His commandments are 'lovable' one cannot help but realize that, the One who stands behind the law must also love.
-The purpose of this book is to help us grasp and embrace the Fourth Commandment and the One who has given it to us so, at our last breath, we may be able to say, "I lived for the Lord's Day because His love drew me to live for Him."
+However, when we begin to understand the Fourth Commandment, we see God's law is truly lovable.
+We see both the beauty and wisdom of the law, and how beautiful and wise God is as the Law Giver.
+He has given us a gift -a pathway to a healthy life called the Sabbath.
+If there is a Loveable Law, then by implication the One who stands behind the law loves.
+The purpose of this book is to help us grasp and embrace this law and the One who has given it to us so, at our last breath, we may be able to say, "I lived for the Lord's Day because His love drew me to live for Him."